Is a Digital Filmmaking Career for You?

 Advantages of Digital Filmmaking

 Even big blockbuster films are using digital.
-While the first two films in “The Hunger Games” series were shot on 35mm and 65 mm (Imax), “The Hunger Games: Mockingjay, Parts 1 and 2” are shot using digital, and more and more movies embrace digital as the norm, not the exception.
-David Fincher’s “Gone Girl” is the first feature film to be shot with Red Dragon sensor, which can pull high-quality still images from video.
+While the first two films in "The Hunger Games" series were shot on 35mm and 65 mm (IMAX), and Christopher Nolan's epic "Dunkirk" was shot on 65mm, "The Hunger Games: Mockingjay, Parts 1 and 2" are shot using digital, and more and more movies embrace digital as the norm, not the exception.
+David Fincher's "Gone Girl" is the first feature film to be shot with

 Here are some plusses to digital filmmaking:

 - Digital filmmaking is accessible.
 Relatively low cost and user friendly, digital recording equipment is the personal computer of the film industry.
 While this could be seen as a threat to the establishment, these new voices in film can also inspire others and bring new energy to the film industry.

 - Editing is simple.
 Like digital recording equipment, editing equipment for digital film is affordable and also easy to master.
 Postproduction can be less cumbersome in the digital world.
 If someone with no training in digital film editing can do a reasonable job on their Mac, imagine what someone with digital filmmaking career training could do.

 - Digital distribution reaches a wide audience.
 You no longer need a big marketing budget to reach a wide audience.
 Today, your movie could take off on YouTube.
 Digitally formatted films aren't bound to traditional distribution methods.A little success could open big doors for your film career.

 - Digital projection saves money.
 The cost to make and ship a 35mm print is approximately $1,500 while the cost to make a hard drive containing a digital movie is $150.
 A digital print won't break or scratch and the format presents the ability for theaters to show alternate programming, such as live theater and opera.